Able Archer 83: Additional viewpoints

 In the years since the incident, scholars have debated whether or not this event could have triggered a nuclear war.
 Research by Simon Miles, an assistant professor of Public Policy and Russian and Eurasian Studies at Duke University's Sanford School, completed in 2020, has disputed that Able Archer 83 nearly led to nuclear war.
 Other experts, such as Gordon Barras, Raymond Garthoof, Beatrice Heuser, Mark Kramer, and Votjech Mastny, have argued that those present in the USSR at the time were not of the belief that tensions rose to the point that the Soviets prepared for a nuclear attack.
 Or, that the USSR was, at that time, already anticipating an attack.

 A survey conducted by the President's Foreign Intelligence Advisory Board (PFIAB) in 1989, confirmed that there was a belief that the US sought to have military superiority over the USSR.
 The PFIAB did not confirm that individuals believed the exercise brought war with the USSR closer to reality however.
 The board concluded that the event had increased tensions between the two nations and that it was probable the USSR may have interpreted Able Archer as an attack.

 The true conditions at the time of the Able Archer exercise of 1983 may never be known, as many of the records from the Soviet side of this period remain inaccessible.

 In 2025, the State Department deleted webpages that documented the exercise.

+In popular culture

+Able Archer 83 and the tensions it engendered form the basis of conflict in the second act of the 2025 revival of the musical Chess, with a heavily revised book.
+Previous versions of the musical did not refer to Able Archer.
+In the musical, CIA and KGB case officers argue about the true intent of the exercise in the context of the world chess championship set in Bangkok.
+A Fourth wall-breaking narrator ("The Arbiter") explains to the audience that Able Archer 83 was a real event that actually caused serious tensions, and that the full and true story still (as of 2025) is not known publicly.